 Statements made in this report that are not statements of historical fact are forward-looking statements.
 In addition, from time to time, we and our representatives may make statements that are forward-looking.
 All forward-looking statements involve risks and uncertainties.
 This section provides you with cautionary statements identifying, for purposes of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, important factors that could cause our actual results to differ materially from those contained in forward-looking statements made in this report or otherwise made by us or on our behalf.
 You can identify these forward-looking statements by forward-looking words such as "expect", "anticipate", "intend", "plan", "may", "will", "believe", "seek", "estimate", and similar expressions.
 You are cautioned not to place undue reliance on these forward-looking statements.
-We caution that any forward-looking statement reflects only our belief at the time the statement is made.
+We caution that any forward-looking statement is made.
 We undertake no obligation to update any forward-looking statements to reflect subsequent events or circumstances.